MaibornWolff/clean-air/documentation/README.md

 ### Small 3d printed model

-The small 3d printed model is a UV-C cleaner with 2 lamps.
+The small 3d printed model is a UV-C cleaner with up to 4 lamps and up to 8 fans.
+Based on our calculations the small device is capable of handling rooms with a size of up to 25,3m² (assuming 2.5m ceiling height), using 4x 55W UV-C lamps and fans with a total throughput of 380m³/h.

 See [3d model documentation](3dmodel.md).